TSI Frequently Asked Questions

 Students may be exempt based on their scores on the ACT, SAT or TAKS/STAAR tests.

-Who must take a TSI exam?
+Who must take a TSI assessment?

-Unless exempt, students entering a Texas college or university must take a TSI exam and receive a passing score to enroll in college-level courses.
+Unless exempt, students entering a Texas college or university must take a TSI assessment and receive a passing score to enroll in college-level courses.
 Any new student who has not completed college coursework prior to Aug.
 26, 2013, or met a state-approved exemption will be subject to the new TSI Assessment requirements.

 How will I know if I am exempt?